LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 Text statements can display dynamic values through the use of variables; for help with using variables, see [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).

 ### Image

+{: .important}
+For information on which channels support image statements, see [here](conversation-builder-interactions-interaction-support.html).

 Image statements display a single image.

 <img style="width:250px" src="img/ConvoBuilder/statements_image.png">